LikhithAvinash/Aggregator/README.md

 - Open the .env file with a text editor.

 - Add your personal API keys and usernames for each service.
 The file contains comments guiding you on where to find them.
-This file is included in .gitignore and will not be committed to the repository.
+This file is included in .gitignore and will not be seen in the repository.

 ## API Key Links